porres/pd-cyclone/README.md

 This library binary loads the non alphanumeric operators objects (which are: `!-`, `!-~`, `!/`, `!/~`, `!=~`, `%~`, `+=~`, `<=~`, `<~`, `==~`, `>=~` and `>~`) but it also adds Cyclone's path to Pd's preferences, so you can load the other objects from Cyclone (which are separate binaries and abstractions).

-To force a loading priority on your patch, you need to use [declare -path cyclone].
+But note that in order to actually force a path search priority in your patch, you need to use [declare -path cyclone].

 You can also use the [declare -lib cyclone] in a patch to load the library if you don't want to always have Cyclone loaded when Pd starts.
 Loading the Cyclone binary as an object ([cyclone]) also loads the library, see its help file for more details.

 -------